 The Bay Horse Inn sits by the River Rede in the quiet Northumberland village of West Woodburn.
-The Rede Valley and its surrounding area is known for its peace, tranquility and wide open spaces.
+The Rede Valley and its surrounding area is known for its great natural beauty, peace, tranquility and wide open spaces.
 Northumberland is England's most sparsely populated county, lying at the juncture of the Cheviot and Pennine Hills.

 Redesdale is ideal for outdoor pursuits, including many walks directly from The Bay Horse Inn.